ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

   aria-invalid={$errors.date ? 'true' : undefined}
   {...$constraints.date}
   min={$constraints.date?.min?.toString().slice(0, 10)}
   max={$constraints.date?.max?.toString().slice(0, 10)}
 />
 ```

-We're also taking advantage of the `min` and `max` constraints to limit the date picker selection.
+We're also taking using the `min` and `max` constraints to limit the date picker selection.
 The following example limits the date from today and forward, and also uses the [empty option](/api#dateproxyform-fieldname-options) of the proxy, to set an invalid date to `undefined`:

 <Form {data} />